emirtom/emirtom/README.md

 Hi!
 I'm Emir.
-I'm currently getting my education in Bilkent University's CS Department.
+I've founded EigenLaw with my friends and trying to survive through it.